iweism01/StockOptimizer/README.md

 **Javascript**

 I used Javascript to code the majority of my HTML file.
-I learned Javascript over the summer to help code the HTML file.
+I learned Javascript over the summer to facilitate the UI.

 ## Testing

 There are three main ways I tested the code for this project:

-1. In the AWS Lambda, I was able to test the program with a few predefined tests
+1. In the AWS Lambda, I was able to test the program with a few predefined tests to validate my main logic within AWS Lambda

 2. I used a separate Python test file to test my main logic, outside of AWS

-3. On the webpage, I added a section at the bottom where one can test the program, using predefined test variables.
+3. On the webpage, I added a section at the bottom where one can test the program, using predefined test variables, validating the whole chain from the UI to the logic in the Lambda function..

+## To-Do
+- Add special value for infinite number of actions